endail/hx711-pico-mpy/README.md

 from machine import Pin
 from src.hx711 import *

-# 1. initalise the hx711
+# 1. initalise the hx711 with pin 4 as clock pin, pin
+# 5 as data pin
 hx = hx711(Pin(4), Pin(5))

 # 2. power up